cschreib/vif/README.md

    g++ -std=c++11 foobar.cpp -o foobar
    ```

- - once the program is compiled, you can run it
+ - once the program is compiled, you can run it:

    ```bash
    ./foobar n=20